unepwcmc/EUTR/README.md

 Replace the default section of the wp-config.php file

 Restore a copy of the database to the remote server db server

+Restore a copy of the uploads folder

+Run cap production deploy.